Rugged hike with some views of beautiful Round Valley Reservoir.

 Fee: Charges an entrance fee Memorial – Labor Day; which is covered by the NJ State Park Pass.

-Books: Out-and-back only variation that is similar in length, plus map diagram in 60 Hikes Within 60 Miles: Philadelphia.
+60 Hikes Within 60 Miles: Philadelphia contains an out-and-back only variation that is similar in length, plus map diagram in.

 Parking: N40.61952° W74.84918°